broadinstitute/puppet-certs/README.md

 ## Limitations

 This module is CI tested against [open source Puppet](https://docs.puppetlabs.com/puppet) on:
-- Centos 5 and 6
+- CentOS 5 and 6
 - RHEL 5, 6, and 7

 This module also provides functions for other distributions and operating systems, such as FreeBSD and Gentoo, but is not formally tested on them and are subject to regressions.